 Old Market Square

 I was told that Warsaw was a pretty drab and grey city before I got here, but if you head into the Old Town Market Place there’s no chance of that!

 All the architecture and buildings were so vibrant and colourful.
-Each little narrow cobbled street had another shop, house or hidden gem to explore.
+Each little narrow cobbled street had another shop, house, or hidden gem to explore.

-Horse drawn carriages are driven in the square and street performers entertain you.
+Horse-drawn carriages are driven in the square and street performers entertain you.
 It was like a fairy tale city.
 You cannot miss it!

-There are plenty of restaurants, cafés, souvenir shops with competitive prices and street food vendors here to grab some cheap eats.
+There are plenty of restaurants, cafés, souvenir shops with competitive prices, and street food vendors here to grab some cheap eats.

 This market square is the main draw of tourists who are heading to the capital and in the summer months can be extremely busy.

-If you’d rather look down than being on the ground, I would recommend paying a visit to the viewing terrace by St. Anne’s church, for 6 Zloty (around £1) you can get some amazing views.
+If you’d rather look down than be on the ground, I would recommend paying a visit to the viewing terrace by St. Anne’s church, for 6 Zloty (around £1) you can get some amazing views.

 The Warsaw Rising Museum

 This museum is a memorial and tribute to the brave Polish souls who fought to free Warsaw from German occupation.

-The highlight for me was the 3D film “City in Ruins”, this short 6 minute clip really brought the whole story of the Rising home for me.
+The highlight for me was the 3D film “City in Ruins”, this short 6-minute clip really brought the whole story of the Rising home for me.

 You can watch movies, hear stories, collect map pieces etc. For 20 Zloty (£4), it’s a great place to visit and explore history.

 This luscious lemon palace is a little further out than the central tourist attractions in Warsaw, but is well worth a visit if you have the time.

-Throughout the ages it holds the title for Warsaw’s first museum and exposition for the arts since 1805, so it houses a fine gallery of portraits and antiques.
+Throughout the ages, it holds the title of Warsaw’s first museum and exposition for the arts since 1805, so it houses a fine gallery of portraits and antiques.

 The great thing is you can just pay to go inside the gardens and skip the palace if you’re on a budget.

-The palace ticket is 20 Zloty (£4) but the park and gardens is only 5 Zl (£1), bargain.
+The palace ticket is 20 Zloty (£4) but the park and gardens are only 5 Zl (£1), bargain.

 Palace of culture and science

-This art deco building was Stalin’s “gift” to Warsaw and is focal high rise building which can be seen from all over the city.
+This art deco building was Stalin’s “gift” to Warsaw and is a focal high-rise building that can be seen from all over the city.

-Where to eat
+Where to eat in Warsaw

 Something which is unique to Warsaw and should be on every travellers bucket list when in the capital of Poland, is the Milk Bar.

 This is the perfect choice for those wanting to sample some quintessential Polish cuisine.
 I decided to visit the famous Bambino bar when I was here.